 - Consequently, here is the result we will get.
 You can apply this process to organize date values too.

-2. Data Sorting in a Range or Table by Value
+2. Sorting Data in Excel Range or Table by Value

 Let’s say, we have the below data range containing several people’s names, ages, occupations, residing city, etc.

-Now, I will organize the above range based on the people’s names in ascending order.
+Now, I will organize the data in ascending order based on the people’s names.

 - Firstly, select any of the cells in the column that you want to sort (here Cell B7).